nnaumenko/metaf/docs/sphinx/api_windgroup.rst

 			Specifies wind at certain height.
 Use :cpp:func:`direction()` for wind direction, :cpp:func:`windSpeed()` for sustained wind speed, :cpp:func:`gustSpeed()` for gust speed, and :cpp:func:`height()` for the height for which the wind was specified.

-		.. note::If calm wind (no wind) reported at height, Metaf generates WindGroup with type :cpp:enumerator:`Type::WIND_AT_HEIGHT`.
+			.. note::If calm wind (no wind) reported at height, Metaf generates WindGroup with type :cpp:enumerator:`Type::WIND_AT_HEIGHT`; there is no separate WindGroup type for calm wind at height.

+		.. cpp:enumerator:: RUNWAY_WIND

+			Specifies wind for a runway.
+Use :cpp:func:`direction()` for wind direction, :cpp:func:`windSpeed()` for sustained wind speed, :cpp:func:`gustSpeed()` for gust speed, and :cpp:func:`runway()` for runway.

+			.. note::If calm wind (no wind) reported for a runway, Metaf generates WindGroup with type :cpp:enumerator:`Type::RUNWAY_WIND`; there is no separate WindGroup type for calm wind at runway.

+		.. cpp:enumerator:: RUNWAY_WIND_WITH_VARIABLE_SECTOR

+			Specifies wind for a runway indicating that the wind direction is variable within a sector.
+Use :cpp:func:`direction()` for mean wind direction, :cpp:func:`windSpeed()` for sustained wind speed, :cpp:func:`gustSpeed()` for gust speed, :cpp:func:`varSectorBegin()` for beginning sector direction, and :cpp:func:`varSectorEnd()` for ending sector direction, and :cpp:func:`runway()` for runway.

+			.. note::Wind direction sector is defined from beginning direction clockwise to the ending direction.

 Acquiring group data
 ^^^^^^^^^^^^^^^^^^^^